krim404/DellXPS15-9550-OSX/4k_sector.md

 ```

 the setting with the + in front is the active one
-You can switch the settings by
+You can switch the settings by reformating it:
 `nvme format -l 1 /dev/nvme0`

 Now remove SSDT-Hackr.aml from EFI/ACPI/patched, the hackrnvmefamily kext or the clover storage hotpatches from your EFI bootloader and reinstall OSX